 Keep your parents informed

-If you are interested in earning money online, you should be sure to keep your parents informed and involved in the process to protect your safety and make sure the job is legitimate and worthwhile.
+If you're pursuing earning money online, be sure to keep your parents informed and involved in the process to protect your safety and make sure the job is legitimate and worthwhile.

 Explore more articles